Badlemore History, Family Crest & Coats of Arms

-Kent where they claim descent from the tenant of the lands of Badlesmere, held by a steward of the Bishop of Bayeux, half brother of Duke William of Normandy who was recorded in the Domesday Book census of 1086.
+The surname Badlemore was first found in Kent where they claim descent from the tenant of the lands of Badlesmere, held by a steward of the Bishop of Bayeux, half brother of Duke William of Normandy who was recorded in the Domesday Book census of 1086.
 The market-town and parish Shiffnall in Shropshire was of historical significance to the family.
 "The estate afterwards came into the possession of the Badlesmeres, who obtained from Edward I. a market for two days in the week, and two yearly fairs.
 Bartholomew de Badlesmere having been executed for his participation in the battle of Boroughbridge, it subsequently became the property of various families of distinction."
-CITATION[CLOSE]

 Early History of the Badlemore family

-Another 91 words (6 lines of text) covering the years 1309, 1510, 1600 and 1430 are included under the topic Early Badlemore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Badlemore research.
+Another 46 words (3 lines of text) covering the years 1309, 1510, 1600 and 1430 are included under the topic Early Badlemore History in all our PDF Extended History products and printed products wherever possible.